How Warren Zevon Cut Loose on ‘Stand in the Fire’

 For much of his career, Warren Zevon relied on A-list Los Angeles session pros and friends like Jackson Browne, Linda Ronstadt and Neil Young to help out on his records.
 But for his first live album, 1980’s Stand in the Fire, he called in a group comprised mostly of comparative amateurs.

 He enlisted Boulder, a Colorado bar band that had been signed to Zevon's label, Elektra Records, and whose debut included a cover of his “Join Me in L.A.”
-After auditioning them solely by running them through Chuck Berry’s “Johnny B. Goode,” Zevon hired them and brought along studio ace David Landau to play lead guitar.
+After auditioning them solely by running them through Chuck Berry’s “Johnny B. Goode,” Zevon hired the group, bringing along studio ace David Landau to play lead guitar.
 They then hit the road together for the Dog Ate the Part We Didn’t Like tour.

 Released on Dec.
 26, 1980, Stand in the Fire was culled from performances recorded during a multi-night stand at Los Angeles' Roxy.
 It’s the most full-blooded rock 'n' roll Zevon ever released.
 His earlier albums — great as they are — suffer from the genteel production techniques of the day, but he’s positively unleashed here.
 The whole thing threatens to come apart on a few occasions, but Zevon manages to hold it all together.